bnema/gordon/README.md

 Gordon is a tool that aims to simplify the deployment of your containerized web applications.
 It automates the process of integrating your locally built image into your self-hosted setup without the need of a container registry.

-Optionally, for the deploy command, Gordon can coordinate domain routing through Traefik (which needs to be pre-installed).
-This allows you to quickly route your applications to desired domain or subdomains.
+Optionally, Gordon can coordinate domain routing through Traefik (which needs to be pre-installed).
+This allows you to quickly deploy your applications to your desired domain or subdomain.

 ## **Key Features**